-Condo insurance covers your unit and belongings from adverse events like a fire or burglary, and liability for accidents that occur in your home.
+Condo Insurance provides coverage for your unit and personal belongings for adverse events such as a fire or burglary and includes liability coverage for accidents that occur inside your home.

-If you own a condominium, you will want not only to insure your home’s contents such as furniture and clothing, but also cabinetry, appliances, plumbing, etc. Your condominium association may be responsible for the unit’s floor, ceiling, and bare walls, but be sure to understand exactly where their responsibility ends and yours begins for the unit.
+If you own a condominium, you will want to insure your home’s contents such as furniture, clothing, cabinetry, appliances, plumbing, and electric fixtures inside your unit.
+Your condominium association may be responsible for the unit’s ceiling and bare floors and walls.
+It’s important to review your association’s bylaws with your agent to understand exactly where the association’s responsibility ends and your begins.

 Your Dwelling limit should provide enough coverage to replace the building items you are responsible for under your association’s bylaws.
 Typically this includes the flooring, cabinets, paint, and possibly drywall, electrical, and plumbing pertaining to your unit.
 Any alterations, appliances, fixtures, and improvements you make should be factored into this limit.